Aaron S. White Grant

 • One, up to $2,500 USD, will be awarded to a current qualified student

-• One, up to $2,500 USD, will be awarded to an active CCI registrant
+• One, up to $2,500 USD, will be awarded to an active CCI credential holder

 Grant amounts are tied to actual event registration fees, accommodation costs, and transportation costs, to be at most $2,500 USD.
 Applicants can only apply for one of the grants.
 Food and beverage expenses are NOT reimbursable.